arkosy/mesh/README.md

 # Mesh Build System (C/C++)

-Mesh is a lightweight build system for C and C++ projects.
+Mesh is a build system for C and C++ projects.
 It’s currently under active development and aims to make building small to medium-sized projects simpler using a clean TOML-based configuration.

 > ⚠️ **Note:** Mesh is still in development, so expect bugs and breaking changes.
 It’s not recommended yet for large or production-critical projects.